 Men can boost their fertility by limiting alcohol consumption and avoiding cigarettes.
 Even reducing the number of cigarettes you’re smoking each day can make a difference in your health and fertility.

 While regular exercise is a crucial part of staying fit, engaging in overly intense exercise routines can actually reduce sperm count.
-For best results, aim to work out 3 times a week and get plenty of rest in between.
+For best results, aim to work out at least 3 times a week and get plenty of rest in between.
+Amino Co's Athletic Performance blend can help increase performance gains and accelerate recovery between workouts.

 Men who are concerned about fertility should also avoid wearing tight clothing, as overheating the testes can cause problems.